helidon-io/helidon/docs/se/guides/config.md

 ### Reacting to Configuration Updates

 Even though in-memory config trees are immutable, the config system internally records configuration source metadata that allows it to watch sources for changes.
 Your application listens for updates to the underlying config sources and reacts to the changes.
-See [Config Mutability Support][config-mutability-support] for a full discussion on this topic.
+See [Config Mutability Support](../config/mutability-support.md) for a full discussion on this topic.
 The following example demonstrates how to listen and react to configuration changes.

 Replace the contents of the `config-profile.yaml` file: